joba-1/Joba_Ads1256/README.md

 * easy to use

 ## Status
-works for arduino framework on ESP32, reading
+Works for arduino framework on ESP32 and ESP8266, reading
 * single raw values
 * raw values in bulk
 * swipe across channels
+Examples directory shows how to use it.
+The post_influx example is ESP8266 only due to web server (should be easy to port to ESP32)

 ## Todo
 * make it a lib for arduino and platformio,